▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The cereals, the sugar, artificial flavor enhancers and chemical preservatives, on the other hand, have no place in dog food, either dry food, wet food, even cooked or raw food (BARF).

 The waterproof coat of the Jämthund repels dirt and moisture well, but still needs to be brushed regularly.
 It is best to comb your hair daily, especially during the layer change phase.
 This way you can remove dead hair in time and at the same time ensure that the amount of hair in your house stays within limits..
-However, you should not expect meticulous cleaning in your home as the owner of this dog.
+But, you should not expect meticulous cleaning in your home as the owner of this dog.

 In addition to the toilet, claws should be trimmed regularly to avoid injury.
 Your roommate's ears and teeth should also be cleaned and checked at regular intervals., about two or three times a week.